Min st-Cut Oracle for Planar Graphs with Near-Linear Preprocessing Time: Introduction

+\subsubsection{Equivalence between MCB and GH trees}

+In planar graphs, the MCB and GH problems are related via planar duality.
 Corresponding to every connected planar embedded graph $G$ (the {\em primal}) there is another connected planar embedded graph (the {\em dual}) denoted $G^*$.
 The faces of $G$ are the vertices of $G^*$ and vice versa.
-Two vertices in $G^*$ are connected if the corresponding faces in $G$ share a border.
-Note that the edges of $G$ correspond one-to-one with those of $G^*$.
-Cycles and cuts are equivalent through duality: \begin{quote} In a connected planar graph, a set of edges forms a cycle in the primal iff it forms a cut in the dual.~\cite{Whitney1933} \end{quote}

-\paragraph{Equivalence between MCB and GH trees}
+There is a one-to-one correspondence between the edges of $G$ and the edges of $G^*$: for each edge $e$ in $G$, there is an edge $e^*$ in $G^*$ whose endpoints correspond to the faces of $G$ incident to $e$.
+Dual edges inherit the weight of the corresponding primal edge; namely, $w(e^*) = w(e)$.

-Just as cuts and cycles are intimately related via planar duality, so are the all-pairs min cut and minimum cycle basis problems.
-In fact, Hartvigsen and Mardon showed that they are equivalent in the following sense: \begin{theorem} For a planar embedded graph $G$, a tree $T$ represents a minimum cycle basis of $G$ if and only if $T$ is a Gomory-Hu tree for $G^*$ (after mapping the node-face relationship to a node-vertex relationship via planar duality).
-(Corollary 2.2~\cite{HM94}) \end{theorem}
+We define {\it a simple cut} to be a cut such that both sides of the cut are connected.
+This definition allows us to show that cycles and cuts are equivalent through duality: \begin{quote} In a connected planar graph, a set of edges forms a cycle in the primal iff it forms a simple cut in the dual.~\cite{Whitney1933} \end{quote} Just as cuts and cycles are intimately related via planar duality, so are the all-pairs minimum cut and minimum cycle basis problems.
+In fact, Hartvigsen and Mardon showed that they are equivalent in the following sense: \begin{theorem}[Corollary 2.2 from \citen{HM94}] For a planar embedded graph $G$, a tree $T$ represents a minimum cycle basis of $G$ if and only if $T$ is a Gomory-Hu tree for $G^*$ (after mapping edges to their duals and the node-face relationship to a node-vertex relationship via planar duality). \end{theorem} It follows that the $O(n^2)$ algorithm due to Amaldi et~al.~\cite{AIJKR09} to find an MCB tree is also an algorithm to find a GH tree.

-Herein, we focus on the frame of reference of the minimum cycle basis.
-Our algorithm works by finding a minimum (weight) cycle that separates two as-yet unseparated faces $f$ and $g$.
-By duality, this cycle is a min $fg$-cut in $G^*$ and for conciseness we name separating cycles in $G$ min-cuts for the respective faces.
-We recurse on unseparated faces, gradually building the tree $T$ that represents the minimum cycle basis.
-By Theorem~\ref{thm:cycle-basis-dual-GH}, $T$ is the GH tree for the dual graph.
-This alone will not achieve a sub-quadratic running time.
-In order to beat quadratic time, we guide the recursion with planar separators and use precomputed distances to efficiently find the minimum separating cycles.